 While these crowdloan bids occur, the private-bid projects (Turquoise/Salmon) don’t have to enter additional bids.
 However, after Day 2, it becomes risky to wait since the auction can end at any time.

-Finally, on Day 4, Salmon Parachain enters a private bid of 5000 KSM and briefly takes the lead in the auction.
+Finally, on Day 4, Salmon Parachain enters a private bid of 5000 DOT and briefly takes the lead in the auction.

 Unfortunately, on Day 5, Salmon Parachain is quickly outbid by a private bid from Turquoise Parachain AND an increased bid from the Purple Parachain crowdloan module.

-These antics continue until Day 7 when the highest bid is Purple Parachain with 18,000 KSM.
+These antics continue until Day 7 when the highest bid is Purple Parachain with 18,000 DOT.
 However, importantly, Purple does not win.
 The winner is Turquoise.

 The reason Turquoise wins the parachain auction is because of this reverse “candle auction” approach, which randomly chooses a time interval to retroactively end the auction.
 In this (very simplistic) example, that interval falls on Day 5, when Turquoise had the highest bid.

 Turquoise Parachain wins the slot and is now able to connect to the Kusama network.
 This will likely happen soon after the slot is won since the lease period begins immediately.
-After the end of a lease period (up to eight 6-week periods on Kusama), the slot will be available for renewal or for another project to occupy.
+After the end of a lease period (eight 6-week periods on Kusama and eight 12-week lease periods on Polkadot), the slot will be available for renewal or for another project to occupy.

 The remaining parachains must continue to compete for a slot, assuming their crowdloan modules remain open and the private bidders have the interest in pursuing a slot again, rather than waiting for a less competitive auction.

-This article was written for educational purposes and intentionally does not mention the Moonriver crowdloan in great detail.
-If you want to know more about the plans for that program, and how Moonriver plans to obtain a parachain slot on Kusama, please refer to the information that has been published on the Moonbeam Foundation website: moonbeam.foundation/moonriver-crowdloan
+This article was written for educational purposes and is not intended to be specific to the Moonbeam crowdloan.
+If you want to know more about the plans for that program, and how Moonbeam plans to obtain a parachain slot on Polkadot, please refer to the information that has been published on the Moonbeam Foundation website: https://moonbeam.foundation/moonbeam-crowdloan/

-Once a parachain slot has been won, you can track the Moonriver launch status here.
+Once a parachain slot has been won, you can track the Moonbeam launch status here.